 The tomatoes can be blended in a blender or food processor and not grated by hand.

-Best served warm, but also tasty when cold, ntomatorizo can be served with:
+Best served warm, but also tasty when cold.
+Serve the Greek tomato risotto with:

 - Feta cheese.
 Crumbled on top, or on the side.

 - Sprinkled with Parmesan cheese or mixed into the risotto.